humanestandards/home/src/pages/blog/humane-powers.md

 ![](/\_static/app-assets/Operations.png)![](/\_static/app-assets/Harmonization.png)![](/\_static/app-assets/Interaction.png)![](/\_static/app-assets/Curation.png)![](/\_static/app-assets/Management.png)

+## 🤔 Problem Solving & Decision Management

+Here is a Practical example on how to Practice with the Humane Powers Format:

+1. We choose a Topic we wish to Asses.
+Something we care to reach a certain Decision and Solve a Problem.

+2. We select our Favorite Stellation,

+## 💡 Tips

+*   The Stellar Format is synthesized bye Four 5-Pointed Stars and One 6-Pointed Star.

+*   Although the majority of the Stars are based on the 5-fold anatomy of the Human Hand, one of them is based on the 6-Freedoms of Movement in Space (Upwards, Downwards, etc.).
+The 6th extra Dimension represents the Environment of the Model and its whole Ecosystem.

 For a more Detailed Exploration on our Standard Humane Powers, you may visit our Playbook for Beginners through the following Link:

 <https://coda.io/@symbiosis/humane-standards-beginners-edition>